akashpnik/book-api/README.md

 The following endpoints are available to manage the book collection.

 ### Get All Books
 Returns a list of all books in the collection.
+You can use POSTMAN
 * **Method:** `GET`
 * [cite_start]**URL:** `/books`
 * **Success Response:** `200 OK` with an array of book objects.